andris9/docker-wordpress-nginx/README.md

 $ sudo docker run -p 80 -d -e SMTP="smtp://user:pass@localhost:port" docker-wordpress-nginx
 ```

 If you want to send mail you need to provide SMTP connection data.
 This information is not exposed to the php user.

+For example if you want to use Gmail as your SMTP provider, use the following command (replace the user and password with your own).

+docker run -p 80 -d -e SMTP="smpt://user.name@gmail.com:password@smtp.gmail.com:587" docker-wordpress-nginx

-To add additional security, block outgoing port 25 for your docker containers by runnint in the docker host:
+To add additional security, block outgoing port 25 for your docker containers by running in the docker host:

 ```bash
 iptables -I FORWARD -p tcp --dport 25 -j DROP